Gartner’s Top 10 Strategic Predictions for 2017 and Beyond: Surviving the Storm Winds of Digital Disruption

 Organizations will strive to make healthy lifestyle a part of company culture.
 Fitness trackers and gamification can help inspire employees to stay fit and relay data to a health and fitness analytics platform.
 Anonymized data harnessed from the fitness trackers will allow enterprises to make more informed choices among health care benefits and insurance packages, potentially reducing expenses, while providing similar value to employees.
 As a near term flag, consider that multinational corporations will sponsor the use of wearable fitness tracking devices by 2017.

-Read the Special Report on Top Strategic Predictions for 2017 and Beyond: Surviving the Storm-Winds of Digital Disruption.
+Read the Special Report on Top Strategic Predictions for 2017 and Beyond: Surviving the Storm-Winds of Digital Disruption by Daryl Plummer, et al.